 |Ozone treatment of pharmaceutical residues||Treatment conducted on-site and on demand.
 System foot print less than 4 sqm.
 Very low operational cost.
 Safe.
 Paypack 0.5-2 years.||New mechanical installation but at a low footprint.|

-Ozone techology provides a cost-effective alternative to traditional destruction by incineration.
-Ozonetech employs the RENA CIP or RENA AOP engineered systems to break down these micropollutants which will save large amounts of operational costs associated with destruction.
-The figure below displays estimations for operational costs, comparing heating and evaporating of process water and ozone treatment for micro-pollutants.
+Ozone technology provides a cost-effective alternative to traditional destruction by incineration.
+Ozonetech employs the RENA CIP or RENA AOP engineered systems to break down these micropollutants which will save large amounts of the operational costs associated with destruction.
+The figure below displays estimations for operational costs, comparing the heating and evaporating of process water and ozone treatment for micropollutants.
 Note that any handling costs for off-site inciniration destruction are not included in the comparison below.

-Graph illustrates operational costs for eliminating pharmaceutical micro-pollutants by ozone treatment or inciniration.
+The graph illustrates operational costs for eliminating pharmaceutical micropollutants by ozone treatment or incineration.
 Even though process wastewater flow typically range between 0.5-2 m3/day at a pharmaceutical plant, the associated costs are potentially high.
 This can be avoided with ozone treatment.

-Ozone has been proven to molecularly break down dozens of widely used pharmaceticals such as:
+Ozone has been proven to molecularly break down dozens of widely used pharmaceuticals such as:

-Read more on Ozone Treatment for Pharmaceutical Residues.
+Read more about Ozone Treatment for Pharmaceutical Residues.

 Contact Ozonetech to find out more and speak to our experienced engineers to find out how we can solve your problems.
 We look forward to hearing from you!